 (2) If the Registrar is satisfied that the name of a person whose birth is registered in the State has been changed under the law, or by order of a court, of another State or of the Commonwealth, the change of name may be registered under this Act if the Registrar considers that it is appropriate to do so.

-(3) The Registrar may refuse to register a change of name if, as a result of the change, the name would become a prohibited name.
+(3) The Registrar may refuse to register a change of name if —

+(a) as a result of the change, the name would become a prohibited name; or

+(b) the Registrar is not satisfied that any of the matters set out in subsection (1)(a) to (g) have been established.

 (4) This section does not apply to an application under section 33.

+[Section 34 amended: No. 46 of 2020 s.
+10.]

 35. Entries to be made in the Register

 (1) The Registrar is to register a change of name by making an entry about the change of name in the Register including such particulars as the Registrar considers appropriate to register the change of name.